andymyoung/config_files/README.md

 config_files
 ============

 A repository for my shell config files.
-These are symlinked to a .<filename> in my home directory.
+These are symlinked to a .filename in my home directory.